brunasti/coding-dojo-spring-boot-master/README.md

 ## First empty Execution

-The application starts correctly.
-But it doesn't respond to the expected URL
+The application starts correctly, but it doesn't respond to the expected URL

     http://localhost:8080/weather